jp-sheehan/squ1d/readme.md

 ### 3.4.
 Change the relevant makefile as needed to link to the correct libraries

-Three makefiles are included to serve as examples for compiling the code.
+Three makefiles are included in `makefiles\` to serve as examples for compiling the code.
-The default makefile (`makefile`) is an example of a makefile used to compile with Intel MKL Compilers.
+The default makefile (`makefile_default`) is an example of a makefile used to compile with Intel MKL Compilers.
 The makefile `makefile LP` is an example of a makefile used to compile using g++ and LAPACK libraries.
 The makefile `makefile_FLUX` is an example of a makefile used to compile on a supercomputer